postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/collaboration.md

 The individual will be added to the team once they accept their invitation.

-**Note:** "My Workspace" is a default workspace created by Postman.
+> "My Workspace" is a default workspace created by Postman.
 This workspace is different from other personal workspaces as it cannot be shared with anyone.
 When you invite a teammate to join another personal workspace, Postman converts it into a team workspace.

 ### Creating a new workspace from the menu